awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

    1. Choose **Next: Add Storage**\.

 1. On the **Add Storage** page, specify the volumes to attach to the instances, in addition to the volumes specified by the AMI \(such as the root device volume\)\.
 Ensure that you provision enough storage for the Nvidia CUDA Toolkit\.
 Then choose **Next: Add Tags**\.
+**Note**
+You must provision an additional 10 to 20 GiB of storage for the Nvidia CUDA Toolkit\.
+If you do not provision enough storage, you will receive an *insufficient disk space* error when attempting to install the Nvidia drivers and CUDA toolkit\.

 1. On the **Add Tags** page, specify a tag that you can use to identify the temporary instance, and then choose **Next: Configure Security Group**\.